Homestead Skills--Planting

 These pictures from our early days in ~2016 are smaller plantings than today, but the concept and manual labor hasn't changed that much.
 The precious seeds are then covered with soil mixed with a bit of compost to help the young plants emerge from our high clay content soil:

 This process is repeated in a careful pattern, alternating between wheat, barley, emmer, ... so there is no unauthorized crossing between patches.
-In 2017, I grew more than 30 kinds of wheat and 30 kinds of barley:
+In 2017, we grew more than 30 kinds of wheat and 30 kinds of barley:

 How Many Seeds?